-Focus on two major themes
+Focus on three major themes

 Auto-immunity and chronic inflammation